PVC Pipe: Safe and Beneficial to Public Health

 Its smooth, non-corrosive surface stays clean even after decades of use, unlike that of iron pipe which suffers from tuberculation, a form of internal corrosion and bio-film contamination which can be a breeding ground for bacteria.

 The town of Walkerton, Ontario provides a case in point.
 In 2000, E-coli had infiltrated the municipality's iron-pipe water network, and purging it from the system was extremely difficult.
 Only after repeated and costly flushing with super-chlorination was the piping system safe to use again.
-Today, Walkerton, now part of the Municipality of Brockton, is replacing all its iron pipes with PVC.
+Today, Walkerton, now part of the Municipality of Brockton, continues to replace its iron pipes with PVC.

 Supported by the Scientific Community